Lamb: The Gospel According to Biff, Christ's Childhood Pal: Relation to Moore's other novels

+Reception

+Religious scholar Eric Vanden Eykel argues that Lamb was worth studying as a piece of modern Christian apocrypha, arguing against arbitrarily locking apocrypha to non-canonical stories from the period of the Roman Empire.
+He remarked that students who read Lamb and similar novels commented that it got them thinking about the stories of Jesus in new ways, despite knowing full well these were modern works.

 Sequel

 In 2015, Moore said of writing a sequel to Lamb, "...I am bound and determined not to do it.
-At every book signing, somebody will tell me it’s his favorite book.
-Then they say, 'Can’t you write another?'
+At every book signing, somebody will tell me it's his favorite book.
+Then they say, 'Can't you write another?'
 But if I write a sequel, let me predict what readers will say.
-They’ll say, ‘Well, it was good, but not as good as Lamb.’
+They'll say, 'Well, it was good, but not as good as Lamb.'
 Why would I want to try to outdo Lamb and then fail and ruin it for everyone?
 Better just to leave it alone."